 Amman Citadel is one of those places in the world that no era of history has left untouched.
 There is something about places that have been inhabited for a long time that attracts me to them.
-Unfortunately, Amman citadel is no longer a living space.
+Unfortunately, it is no longer a living space.
 Except that visitors to Jordan keep it alive with their curiosity.
 As do the tourism officials to maintain this historically important site for the present and future generations.
 Standing on one of the 7 hills that form the city of Amman in Jordan, this citadel tells its own story.
-The story of all those who created it, who conquered it and those who abandoned it.
+The story of all those who created it, who conquered it, and those who abandoned it.

-Temple of Hercules from the Roman Era.
+Temple of Hercules from the Roman Era

-Hand of Hercules.
+Hand of Hercules

-Early Bronze Age Cave at Amman Citadel.
+Early Bronze Age Cave at Amman Citadel

-The oldest part of the citadel is a cave that is supposed to be a tomb cave since 23rd BCE.
+The oldest part of the citadel is a cave that is supposed to be a tomb cave since the 23rd BCE.
 I was thinking, have I seen anything as old as this, and I could think of only the tree fossils at Ghughua National Park.
 You stand here in front of this cave that looks like an ordinary cavity on the hill.
 And wonder about the humans who lived here at times that are humanly incomprehensible now.
-Step inside a bit and you can almost feel the place though on the face of it, it still looks like a cavity only.
+Step inside a bit and you can almost feel the place though, on the face of it, it still looks like a cavity only.

 The 6th CE church has only a floor plan and some Corinthian pillars left here.
 It apparently had a mosaic floor according to an inscription, but none of that can be seen here.
-All you see is a long nave like structure with a semicircular end.
+All you see is a long nave-like structure with a semicircular end.
 I assume this may have been an important structure of its time.

 Al-Qasr was a palace built during the early Islamic period i.e. late 7th to early 8th CE.
 This was probably built upon an existing Greek palace.
 But what remains today was probably the waiting area for the guests of the palace.
-It has the massive arched gateway with an interesting wooden ceiling covering the inside part of the dome.
+It has a massive arched gateway with an interesting wooden ceiling covering the inside part of the dome.
 This is still in the process of restoration.
-Located next to it is a Hamman or a Bath that has a series of cold, warm and hot chambers.
+Located next to it is a Hamman or a Bath that has a series of cold, warm, and hot chambers.

-Jordan Archeological Museum.
+Jordan Archeological Museum, Amman Citadel

-Ain Ghazal Statues.
+Ain Ghazal Statues

 I also spotted a lot of terracotta figurines that resemble the mother goddess figures from the Indus Valley Civilization.
-There was a particular figure depicted as pregnant lady sitting on a chair and this reminded me of the fertility cult that dominated our ancient civilizations.
+There was a particular figure depicted as a pregnant lady sitting on a chair and this reminded me of the fertility cult that dominated our ancient civilizations.
 The patterns on the clay pottery pieces were also very similar and you wonder how did communication happen between these distant lands in those days.
 Did these artifacts travel from one land to another?
 How did these patterns have a universal appeal?
-Some of these clay figurines were found in Jordan River – could they have been a part of a ritual ceremony?
+Some of these clay figurines were found in the Jordan River – could they have been a part of a ritual ceremony?
 Could they have flown there, or flown here as part of some ancient river network?

 There was a skeleton of a child that almost looks like a piece from a hospital table as if it has been kept there for studying human anatomy.
 Can our bones live for eternity given the right atmospheric conditions?

 For any settlement, water is the first need.
-But the hill on which Amman citadel is located has no source of natural water except the scanty rainwater.
+But the hill on which the citadel is located has no source of natural water except the scanty rainwater.
 Systems were built to store every drop of rainwater in a way that water was available throughout the year.
 Some of these underground water cisterns can be seen as soon as you enter the citadel.
 Visually they hardly attract a visitor’s eye.
 But the moment you put on an engineer’s hat, you can see the brilliance of the system that could make a waterless hill habitable.

-Birka – Giant open cistern.
+Birka – Giant open cistern

 There is a giant open cistern with a diameter of 17.5 meters called ‘Birka’ that was meant for water storage.
 Water from all roofs was diverted to this cistern.
 What I found interesting in this cistern was the waterproofing done on the walls of the well that ensured no wastage of water to leakage.
-Although I wondered if it used to be covered to manage evaporation of water.
+Although I wondered if it used to be covered to manage the evaporation of water.
 This large cistern reminded me of Sahastralinga Talav in Patan which is an even bigger reservoir for water management at Patan in India.

 The presence of a lime kiln in the citadel points to the days when it would have become a bit industrial.

 A cemetery here is the latest part of this citadel.
-It has graves from 20th CE and the conservation team decided not to fiddle with them and let them be there.
+It has graves from the 20th CE and the conservation team decided not to fiddle with them and let them be there.